ckeditor/ckeditor5/docs/getting-started/setup/css.md

 <link rel="stylesheet" href="path/to/assets/styles.css">
 ```

 The final setup depends on how your application is structured.
-As mentioned earlier, you can use our CDN, or your JS bundler already creates and serves combined stylesheets.
+As mentioned earlier, you can use our CDN, or your JS bundler already creates and serves combined style sheets.
 Choose the solution that works best for your case.

 <info-box warning>
 	**Important!**